 Question 17 of 20

 Bob weighs an old, dry log and finds out it weighs exactly 1 kilogram.
-He then burns the log until all that remains is gray ash.
+He burns the log until all that remains is gray ash.
 He then weighs the ash.
 The ash weighs 920 grams.

 The 80 grams of lost mass was due to the log giving up which element during combustion?